Read our 2023 annual report

 Conservative estimates are still staggering

-Just three months later, those projected insecurity rates have risen by more than 40%.
-Dr Khan says that even this may be a conservative estimate: “From the feedback we are receiving, the IPC could be under-reporting the situation by 5-10%.”
+By the summer of 2024, those numbers had risen by more than 40%.
+Dr. Khan says that even this may have been a conservative estimate: “From the feedback we [received], the IPC could [have been] under-reporting the situation by 5-10%.”

 Hunger in Sudan: What can be done?